bast/numerov/README.md

 # Numerov

-Compute vibrational levels (and wavefunctions) using the Numerov-Cooley algorithm.
+Compute vibrational levels, wavefunctions, and expectation values using the Numerov-Cooley algorithm.

+## Background

 This script will calculate the vibrational levels (and wavefunctions) corresponding to a normal mode numerically using the Numerov-Cooley algorithm.